 Provide multiple resources in homes with more than one cat:

-Each cat should have access to their own litter tray and food bowl, as well as multiple beds, scratching posts and cat trees.
+Each cat should have access to its own litter tray and food bowl, as well as multiple beds, scratching posts and cat trees.
 This provides the opportunity to seek out their own space if they want it and are not forced to share or fight over key resources.

 Know your limits: